Per-Starke/NutritionRecSys/Documentation/docu_video_text.md

 with your id and password.
 Click on the client overview navivation button to get to this page.
 Currently, there are no clients yet, so let's add a new client.
-Click on the add new client button, and enter the id your client.
+Click on the add new client button, and enter the id of your client.
 You will get back to the client overview page, and see that nothing has changed yet.
 That is because your client has not yet accepted your coaching request.
 Once he or she accepted, you can see the ID and name of your client right here.